chidi121/alx-system_engineering-devops/0x00-shell_basics/README.md

-Printing absolute path name of the current working directory
+print path to current directory